aaronfreed42/aaronfreed42.github.io/index.md

 ---
 layout: default
 ---

-Text can be **bold**, _italic_, or ~~strikethrough~~.

 # Welcome

 Though I am relatively new and inexperienced when it comes to coding, I have over a decade of experience in the US Army understanding and developing solutions to problems faced by an organization.
 In addition, I have several years of experience specifically in applying data analytics to that problem solving process to reach data-driven decisions and conclusions.

 ## My Projects
+### McKesson

-Presently I work as an analyst for [McKesson Medical-Surgical](https://mms.mckesson.com/), working in support of the operations teams that provide medical supplies to skilled nursing facilities, outpatient centers, and clinics around the US.
+Presently, I work as an analyst for [McKesson Medical-Surgical](https://mms.mckesson.com/), working in support of the operations teams that provide medical supplies to skilled nursing facilities, outpatient centers, and clinics around the US.

 What McKesson work I can share publicly is [here](/mckesson/index.md)

+### College of William & Mary MSBA

+To expand my coding and analytical skillsets I'm in the College of William & Mary's [Online Master's of Science in Business Analytics (MSBA)](https://online.mason.wm.edu/msba) program!
+To adhere to the school's honor code, I will only be sharing work that has been approved by my professors.
+Hopefully you can learn something from me, or even better teach me something extra!

 > This is a blockquote following a header.
 >